Daniel-Dietz/Import-VMFromTemplate/readme.md

 Importing VM through Hyper-V GUI takes a bit of clicking/typin.
 This script aims to make the process of spinning up VMs from from template easy and convenient.

 Functions
-- Creates solid directory structure
+-   Create solid directory structure (VM-NAME(Snapshots,Virtual Machines,Virtual Hard Disks))
-- Renames VM to the desired name after importing
+-   Rename imported VM to the desired name
-- Renames VHD to match the VM name (work in progress)
+-   Rename VHD to match the VM name
-- Lets user select which template he wants to use (or which machine to clone)
+-   Let user select which template to use (or which machine to clone)

+TODO
+-   Dynamically chose template vm store
+-   Prevent rewriting existing directories